project-poodle/poodle/design.md

    - considering filename commonly less than 48 bytes, this data structure is commonly less than 96 bytes

-- each attribute group stores metadata for up to 64 inode entries
+- each bucket stores metadata for up to 64 inode entries
   - max size: 320 * 64 = 20KB
   - common size: 96 * 64 = 6KB

 - base Tablet key is 8 bytes inode id for the directory
-  - maximum 256 attribute groups from 0x00 to 0xff under each key
+  - maximum 256 buckets from 0x00 to 0xff under each key
   - each shard can store metadata for up to 64 * 256 = __16K files__
   - max size: 320 * 64 * 256 = 5MB
   - common size: 96 * 64 * 256 = 1.5MB